assemblee-virtuelle/Semapps-V1/README.md

 ###### Installing Semantic Forms

+- Ensure that Java JRE 8 is installed, on Debian: `sudo apt-get install default-jre`
 - Download the zip file of version 2.0 of Semantic Forms (SF) from its [repository](https://github.com/jmvanel/semantic_forms/releases)
 - Unzip and change directory to SF: `cd semantic_forms_play-1.0-SNAPSHOT`
 - Copy the start script to the current directory: `cp scripts/start.sh .`